dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 #### N-gram Models

 N-gram is contiguous sequence of n-items.
 Remember how using BoW we count occurrence of single word.
-Now, what if instead of using single word we used 2 consicutive words as construct bag-of-models from this model.
-We add the count based on the vocab used to construct a feature vector.
+Now, what if instead of using single word we used 2 consecutive words as construct bag-of-models from this model, n=2, also called bigram.
+We add the count based on the vocab used to construct a feature vector for n-gram.

 1-gram model (unigram), the new vocab will be { I, came, saw, conquered} same as BoW model vocabulary.